sethvargo/terraform-provider-googlecalendar/README.md

 The answer - probably not.
 However, this repository showcases that almost anything is possible with Terraform.

+## License & Author

+This project is licensed under the MIT license by Seth Vargo (seth@sethvargo.com).

 [terraform]: https://www.terraform.io/
 [releases]: https://github.com/sethvargo/terraform-provider-googlecalendar/releases